Robert is a freelance writer/researcher in the Seattle, WA area. He covers current political, economic, and geopolitical news.

 No restructuring has taken place at the VA.
 Officials have kept their jobs.
 Veterans continue to be treated like second-class citizens when they should be treated like kings.
 And whistleblowers are punished and squeezed out of the system.
 Today, health care wait times remain high and have actually gone up in many places.
 Most devastating, a recent inspector general report found that over half of VA facilities still use the “improper scheduling” to hide up actual wait times.

-3. Obamacare: The Beginning of Socialized Medicine
+3. Obamacare Is the Beginning of Socialized Medicine

-Recently, health care co-ops in Oregon, Colorado, Tennessee, and Kentucky all announced they would be winding down operations after low enrollment numbers and solvency concerns.
+Health care co-ops in Oregon, Colorado, Tennessee, and Kentucky all announced they would be winding down operations after low enrollment numbers and solvency concerns.
 These states join four other co-ops that have already announced they would be closing.
 As a result of these closures, hundreds of thousands of people will lose their insurance plans.
 Good thing Obama assured us, “If you like your plan, you can keep it.”

 As government intervenes in the healthcare sector, insurance premiums are beginning to shoot up.
 According to some analysts, premiums for exchange-based plans are expected to rise 12 to 13 percent nationwide.
 The death spiral to end Obamacare may already be starting.
 UnitedHealth shook up the market in November when they said they were considering pulling out of Obamacare due to loss revenue.
 The possibilities of providers losing out on high cost patients is very high and is already becoming a reality.
 At the end of the day, not enough healthy young people are signing up to offset the sick and old who have already signed up.

-Healthcare should be privatized not socialized.
+Healthcare should be privatized, not socialized.

-4. The NSA: Always Watching
+4. The NSA Is Always Watching

 In June 2013, The Guardian and Washington Post published a series of articles with the help of whistleblower, Edward Snowden, who would flee to Russia.
 These articles, with full government documents included, confirmed how the federal government, through the National Security Agency (NSA), was spying on its own people and the leaders of other countries, all in the name of keeping us safe.
 The government later admitted to collecting metadata under the guise of the Patriot Act, passed in the aftermath of 9/11.